avinassh/blag/content/posts/setsum.md

 ```

 After the replica processes these changes (add two apples, remove an orange), how do you verify both nodes ended up in the same state?

 One naive (rather horrible) approach is to dump both states and compare them directly.
-It is expensive, impractical and doesn't scale.
+It's expensive, impractical, and doesn't scale.
 Instead, you can maintain checksums that update with each operation.
 When you're done, just compare the checksums; if they match, you're in sync.
-That's why distributed databases like Cassandra uses Merkle trees for the same purpose.
+That's why distributed databases like Cassandra use Merkle trees for the same purpose.

 Setsums are similar but have some nice properties that make them attractive over Merkle trees.
-They can be computed incrementally the cost only depends on the change being applied, not the whole dataset.
+They can be computed incrementally; the cost only depends on the change being applied, not the whole dataset.
+I also find them attractive because they let you remove items as well.

 ## Properties